dmxt/beginner-windows-npm-gulp-webdev-tutorial/README.md

 * **[gulp-uglify](https://github.com/terinjokes/gulp-uglify)** — remember how we compiled several js files to one vendor.js file?
 Let's minify it, too!
 Remember, it's all done automatically.
 Every time you edit one of js file, gulp-concat and gulp-uglify will repeat the procedure and make it ready.
 * **[gulp-rename](https://www.npmjs.com/package/gulp-rename)** — instead of having minified vendor.js, let's rename it to vendor.min.js.
 Automatically, of course.

-Remember, it doesn't only apply to js files, it also apply to css files.

 There is many more useful plugins you can use to make your web development life easier.
+Remember, it doesn't only apply to js files, it also apply to css files, image files (auto image minifier, auto sprint, etc) and other files.

-Find a favorite tutorial and start from there.
-You already have gulp installed, you're set.
+**You already have gulp installed, you're set.
 All what you have to do is set it up for your work environment since everyone else have it different!
+Go to Google and find a gulp tutorial for beginners to start learning how to configure gulpfile.js, install plugins and make it work for your workflow.**

 ## Can I just test it?